-Alexander joined Gorodissky & Partners in 2001 and was promoted to partner at the firm in 2012.
+Alexander Nesterov joined Gorodissky & Partners in 2001, and was promoted to partner at the firm in 2012.
 His experience includes counselling clients on protection and enforcement of trademarks and service marks, and appellations of origin and other trademark issues.
-He represents clients before the Russian PTO, commercial courts, and the Russian IP Court.
-Alexander also focuses on registration proceeding strategy and on infringement cases, and advises clients on transactional, opposition and cancellation work.
+He represents clients before the Russian Federal Service of Intellectual Property, commercial courts and the Russian IP Court.
+Alexander also focuses on registration proceedings strategy and on infringement cases, and he advises clients on transactional, opposition and cancellation work.